Nicole Vivien Watson, Director and founder of Surface Area Dance Theatre CIC, Est. 2007.

 Equal to her knowledge of Butoh is a persistent consideration of non - verbal communication.
 Nicole began studying British Sign Language (BSL), seven years ago with support from the Royal Ballet Benevolent fund.
 Nicole is a British Sign Language advocate and communicator to the Deaf artistic community in Northern England and London.
 Butoh and BSL occupy a generative importance within her practice, described by Nicole as “Luminous pillars, holding the support of continued personal and professional development”.

-Present research includes; Behind the Face of a Rock, Throwing Stone, 2018 - 2020, with support from Arts Council England and Dance City.
-The Other Side of Me, (2018) in partnership with Northumbria University and Aycliffe Secure Centre in County Durham, UK.
-Video: Cold Colour, (2018) working within the genre of experimental video and featuring an original score by Adam Denton.
-The Mud Formed A Finger, Pointed & Raft, (2017-18) supported by Arts Council England and performed at CCA: Glasgow, Workplace Gallery and Berwick Visual Arts (UK).
-Where our Roots are Planted, (2017) in partnership with Antoine Hunter SFO, Paul Miller and Baltic Centre for Contemporary Art (UK), supported by Arts Council England.
+Behind the Face of a Rock, Throwing Stone (2018 - 2020), with support from Arts Council England and Dance City.
+Hand in Hand (2019) created in collaboration with Chisato Minamimura and supported by Arts Council England, The Japan Foundation, Dance City and the Big Lottery Fund.
+The Other Side of Me (2018) in partnership with Northumbria University and Aycliffe Secure Centre in County Durham.
+Mud Formed a Finger Pointed, (2018) The New York Butoh Institute, USA.
+Raft, (2017-18) supported by Arts Council England and performed at CCA: Glasgow, Workplace Gallery and Berwick Visual Arts (UK).
+Where our Roots are Planted, (2017) in partnership with Antoine Hunter, SFO and Baltic Centre for Contemporary Art (UK), supported by Arts Council England.

 Past works; Project Godie Publication Launch, (2017) in partnership with; Cococara Art & Space, Tokyo and supported by The Heritage Lottery Fund, Japan Local Government Centre and The Great Britain Sasakawa Foundation.
 Auricular, (2017); supported by Arts Council England and performed in partnership with CCA: Glasgow, Berwick Visual Arts and Turner Contemporary (UK).
 Project Godie, UK, Japan, NYC, (2016-18); supported by The Heritage Lottery Fund.